 IPSA International, Inc.

 Kenneth (Kim) Marsh has a distinguished record of achievement in the areas of international financial crime and anti-money laundering.
-As Executive Vice-President, International Operations, Mr. Marsh brings 35 years of investigative experience to IPSA International’s corporate, legal, financial, and government clients throughout Europe, the Middle East, Africa, South America and Asia.
+As President of IPSA International, Mr. Marsh brings 35 years of investigative experience to corporate, legal, financial, and government clients throughout Europe, the Middle East, Africa, South America and Asia.

 Based in IPSA’s Vancouver office, Mr. Marsh specializes in multi-jurisdictional corruption, bribery and due diligence investigations, as well as anti-money laundering assignments targeting offshore and onshore tax havens including the Isle of Man, Channel Islands, Switzerland, Ireland, Bermuda, Bahamas and Belize.
 Prior to joining IPSA, Mr. Marsh completed 25 years with the Royal Canadian Mounted Police, retiring as Commander of the International Organized Crime Investigation Unit, where he was responsible for large-scale, covert operations in Europe, Asia and North America.
 While with the RCMP, Kim was posted to the Canadian High Commission, London, UK between 1992-97, which had geographical coverage including the United Kingdom, Ireland, Nordic countries and the Former Soviet Union.